 Discon '70 disco I organised for Con 70.

-One of the best things about running these events is seeing how everyone is keen to dress up for the occasion, so when Geoffro turned up looking like this, I just cracked up big time.
+One of the best things about running these events is seeing how everyone is keen to dress up for the occasion, so when Geoffro turned up as Magnum PI, I just cracked up big time.

 Considering he and I had been doing silly dress up gags since at least 1989, this was another fine pic to add to that long list.

-Oh and in case you're wondering the clothes weren't mine, yes I hired them.
+Oh and in case you're wondering my clothes weren't mine, I hired them.

 for the quality of these pics as they are screen grabs